exosite-archive/exoline/README.md

 # Exoline - Exosite Command Line

-Exoline provides several commands for talking to Exosite's [One Platform](http://exosite.com/products/onep)
+Exoline provides several commands for using the Exosite [One Platform](http://exosite.com/products/onep) from the command line.

 * __exo__ - command to talk to the [RPC API](http://developers.exosite.com/display/OP/Remote+Procedure+Call+API)